chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 How do we handle `Exception` in methods that do asynchronous work?
 Do we simply wrap them in `try-catch` to handle them?
 Well, that doesn't work.

-If an snchronous method throws exception, that is being run on another thread, our current thread doesn't get to know about that.
-That exception doesn't effect the current thread directly, but the application actually failes internally to do what it was supposed to do.
+If an asynchronous method (e.g. a `Task`) throws exception, that is being run on another thread, our current thread doesn't get to know about that.
+That exception doesn't effect the current thread directly, but the application actually fails internally to do what it was supposed to do.
 Very unreliable and bad, right?
-It fails, but user doesn't get to know!
+It fails, but user doesn't get to know why!

 So, the following method `DoAsyncWork_2()` **DOES NOT work as expected, and it cannot catch the exception** while the program failed internally!
 Execution never reaches the `catch` block.